American Ninja Warrior season 13: Night 2

 Another new obstacle was introduced in the back half of the course, Padlock.

 Night 3

 Another new obstacle was introduced, Drop Zone.
 Split Decision had two other obstacles: The Dungeon or Diving Boards.

 Night 4

 A record-breaking number of 12 athletes hit a semifinals buzzer tonight.
-Some notable competitors like Joe Brown and Flip Rodriguez, didn't move on to the National Finals.
-Jake Murray, put the fastest time for the second year in a row in a semifinal round, despite a loss on the Power Tower against Austin Gray.
-Also, since no woman competitor has completed the course, Jesse Labreck, as the final runner, kept the streak alive, by becoming the only woman to clear the extended course.
+Some notable competitors like Ethan Swanson, Joe Brown, Flip Rodriguez, Dan Polizzi, and Cal Phlohoros didn't move on to the National Finals.
+Jake Murray put the fastest time for the second year in a row in a semifinals round, despite a loss on the Power Tower against Austin Gray.
+Also, since no woman competitor has completed the course, the final runner Jesse Labreck, kept the streak alive by becoming the only woman to clear the extended course.